LuciusColt/CAIN/content/Lore/Case File M-0994.md

 The team returned to Viktor’s hotel room.
-Daniel forcibly kicked open the door, the doorknob striking Viktor unconscious on impact.
+Dan forcibly kicked open the door, the doorknob striking Viktor unconscious on impact.
 The team **ransacked the room**, retrieving:

 - Building access keycard